Thenavattu

-Thenavattu is a 2008 Indian Tamil-language action drama film written and directed by V. V. Kathir, starring Jiiva and Poonam Bajwa, with Ganja Karuppu, Ravi Kale, Shafi, Saikumar, and Rajan P. Dev in supporting roles.
+Thenavattu is a 2008 Indian Tamil-language action drama film written and directed by V. V. Kathir, starring Jiiva and Poonam Bajwa in the lead roles, with Ganja Karuppu, Ravi Kale, Shafi, Saikumar, and Rajan P. Dev in supporting roles.
 The music of the film was composed by Srikanth Deva.
-The film was released on 21 November 2008 and received highly negative reviews from critics.
-It was a commercial failure in metros but performed well at B and C-centers, or lower class theatres.
+Thenavattu was released on 21 November 2008.

 Plot

 Kailasam, a somber bigwig, performs the last rites of someone dear to him, while Kottai appears swinging a scythe.
 In a flashback from a few months ago in Ramnad, Kottai's mother cuts down logs while boasting about her son; a god that deserves to see the world.
-Kottai then journeys to Chennai in company with Vellaiayan, a dimwit friend.
+Kottai then journeys to Chennai with Vellaiayan, a dimwit friend.
 The two end up at a massive house of Kailasam, a local terror.

-Kottai and Vellaiayan think that Kailasam only cuts up trees from their blacksmithing skills, but Kottai discovers that he was hired by Kailasam to make sickles to kill people.
+Kottai and Vellaiayan think that Kailasam only uses their blacksmithing skills for instruments to chop trees, but Kottai discovers that he was hired by Kailasam to make sickles to kill people.
 Kottai then feeds crying children milk and helping men with epileptic seizures.
 Later, he falls in love with kind-hearted music teacher Gayathri.

 Santhosh, Kailasam's son who regularly rapes women, is helplessly watched by a cop called Suryaprakash.
 Kottai continues making arrivals until he sees Santhosh touching Gayathri inappropriately.
 Kottai then beats Santhosh to death, unbeknownst to him that he is Kailasam's son, when he learns about this, he attempts to get revenge on Kottai, but he and the minister is killed by him along with Suryaprakash.
-Kottai later returns back to his home.
+Kottai later returns to his home.

 Production

-V. V. Kathir, a former assistant director of Seeman and Surya Prakash, narrated the script to R. B. Choudary, who liked it.
-The lead role was offered to actor Jiiva who agreed to do the film.
-A photo session was completed in Pallavaram Hills.
-Jiiva's older brother, Jithan Ramesh, had earlier starred in producer Anthony's Puli Varudhu (2007).

-Bhavana was originally slated to play the female lead but she left the film for unknown reasons.
-Poonam Bajwa (who was also shooting for Seval (2008) simultaneously) was then signed, thus making her debut in Tamil cinema.
-Saranya Ponvannan was then cast to play the mother of Jiiva's character.

-Art director Roobesh created a huge set at YMCA resembling Koothaandavar Temple.
-Thenavattu was the first Tamil film which displayed respect and dignity towards the transgender section of the society.
+The film was shot in places including Panruti, Chennai, Kumbakonam, Araku Valley and Rajahmundry.
 The song "Usilampatti Sandhaiyile" was shot at Madurai and Theni.
+During the first day of filming, a painting factory near the filming location caught fire, leading to filming being briefly halted.

 Soundtrack

-The soundtrack was composed by Srikanth Deva in his second collaboration with Jiiva after E (2006).
+The soundtrack was composed by Srikanth Deva in his second collaboration with Jiiva after E (2006), with lyrics by Na.
+Muthukumar.
+The audio launch was held at Sathyam Cinemas in May 2008.